muffin87/helm-tutorial/part-06/README.md

 helm repo index
 ```

-You see, this is no rocket science.
+As you can see, this is no rocket science.
 You have many options to host / build your
 repo:

 * Host a static web server which is updated with CI / CD.